 As discussed above, a trust will be considered related to another person in limited circumstances.
 A trust is considered to be related to a corporation if the trust controls that corporation or is part of a group that controls the corporation.
 A trust can also be related to a beneficiary of the trust that isn’t an individual.

 Example 1: A trust ordinarily buys and sells properties for the purpose of constructing apartments on these properties.
-The trust purchases a property on January 1, 2025 to construct an apartment building.
-If on June 1, 2025, the trust sells the property, the trust will be exempt from the BC home flipping tax because the trust’s ordinary course of business involves purchasing and selling properties for the purpose of constructing buildings on the properties.
+The trust acquires a taxable property on January 1, 2025 to construct an apartment building.
+If on June 1, 2025, the trust disposes of the taxable property, the trust will be exempt from the BC home flipping tax because the trust’s ordinary course of business involves purchasing and selling properties for the purpose of constructing buildings on the properties.

-Example 2: A trust purchases a residential property on March 1, 2025.
+Example 2: A trust acquires a residential property that is a taxable property on March 1, 2025.
 The trust does not ordinarily engage in the construction or placement of buildings on property held for that purpose, but one of its beneficiaries is a developer which does.
-If the trust sells that property on December 1, 2025, it will be exempt from the BC home flipping tax because a person related to the trust buys and sells properties for the purpose of constructing buildings on the properties in the ordinary course of that person’s business.
+If the trust disposes of that taxable property on December 1, 2025, it will be exempt from the BC home flipping tax because a person related to the trust buys and sells properties for the purpose of constructing buildings on the properties in the ordinary course of that person’s business.

 Trusts are not eligible for the exemption for property sales between related persons.